pactflow/swagger-mock-validator/README.md

-  -A, --additionalPropertiesInResponse [boolean]  allow additional properties in response bodies, default false -R, --requiredPropertiesInResponse [boolean]    allows required properties in response bodies, default false --publish                                       Allows publication of verification result to pact broker, default false --providerApplicationVersion [string]           Version of provider, used when publishing result to broker --buildUrl [string]                             Url to build/pipeline, used when publishing result to broker -h, --help                                      display help for command
+  -A, --additionalPropertiesInResponse [boolean]  allow additional properties in response bodies, default false -R, --requiredPropertiesInResponse [boolean]    allows required properties in response bodies, default false --publish                                       Allows publication of verification result to pact broker, default false --providerApplicationVersion [string]           Version of provider, used when publishing result to broker, required if --publish is set
+  --buildUrl [string]                             Url to build/pipeline, used when publishing result to broker --providerBranch [string]                       Branch of provider, used when publishing result to broker --providerTags [string]                         Tags of provider, used when publishing result to broker, comma separated -h, --help                                      display help for command

 ```